How Likely Is It to Get a Solo in a Concert Band?

 1. The Piece‑by‑Piece Breakdown

 A concert band score is usually broken into movements or sections.
-Each movement often contains a solo section—a short passage where one instrument plays alone.
+That's why each movement often contains a solo section—a short passage where one instrument plays alone.
 The composer or arranger decides how many solos and which instruments.
-Take this: in a 4‑movement piece, you might see solos in movements 2 and 4 The details matter here..
+Here's one way to look at it: in a 4‑movement piece, you might see solos in movements 2 and 4.

 2. The Teacher’s Selection Process